Public library advocacy: American Library Association

 In 1944, the Division of Public Libraries was formed within ALA and merged with the Library Extension Division in 1950 to become the Public Library Division.
 This division was reorganized and became the Public Library Association (PLA) in 1958.
 Today, it is the overarching association for most public librarians in the United States, and its main aim is to “strengthen public libraries and their contribution to the communities they serve”.

 Institute of Museum and Library Services

 The Institute of Museum and Library Services (IMLS) is one of the main sources of federal support for the United States’ 123,000 libraries and 17,500 museums.
-According to the IMLS website, the Institute's mission is to “create strong libraries and museums that connect people to information and ideas.
+According to the IMLS website, its mission is to “create strong libraries and museums that connect people to information and ideas.
 The Institute works at the national level and in coordination with state and local organizations to sustain heritage, culture, and knowledge; enhance learning and innovation; and support professional development”.
 Through this agency, “libraries and museums have converged as cultural heritage institutions with a renewed commitment to collaborative engagement within local and world communities”.